ÂÂÂÂ

 There are DIY 4-way inflation and deflation systems out there as well as pre-built 4-way inflation and deflation kits available but I wanted to get one going myself.

-I choose 1/4 OD quick connect for all the parts I need.
-You can use a bigger diameter, but just make sure that you have 1/4 male NPT to connect to your ARB compressor.
+I choose a 1/4 OD quick connect for all the parts I need.
+You can use a bigger diameter, but just make sure that you have a 1/4 male NPT to connect to your ARB compressor.

-- Pneumatic Air Line 1/4″ Od Pneumatic Nylon Tube (x2 32.8ft): Check Price
+- Pneumatic Air Line 1/4″ OD Pneumatic Nylon Tube (x2 32.8ft): Check Price

 - 1/4″ PT Male Thread 6mm Straight Pneumatic Push in Quick Fitting Connectors (1 pack): Check Price

-- Plastic Push to Connect Fittings Kit, 1/4″ 6mm Od Quick Release Connectors (1 pack): Check Price
+- Plastic Push to Connect Fittings Kit, 1/4″ 6mm OD Quick Release Connectors (1 pack): Check Price

 - 5-Way Air Manifold with 1/4″ Industrial 6-Ball Brass Couplers (4-way or any way; you can option less air-way): Check Price

-- AstroAI 4 Pack Air Chuck, Heavy Duty Closed Flow Lock On Tire Chuck or you can use the Haltec H-5265 Standard Bore Lock-On Air Chuck: Check Price
+- AstroAI 4 Pack Air Chuck, Heavy Duty Closed Flow Lock On Tire Chuck, or you can use the Haltec H-5265 Standard Bore Lock-On Air Chuck: Check Price

 - Haltec H-5265 (the best air chuck you can buy): Check Price